-- Statutory method loans fund advances will be repaid by the annuity method (option 1).
-The Council is permitted to use this option for a transitional period only, of five years until 31 March 2021, at which time it must change its policy to use alternative approaches based on depreciation, asset life periods or a funding/income profile as detailed below. - Depreciation method annual repayment of loans fund advances will follow standard depreciation accounting procedures (option 2); - Asset life method loans fund advances will be repaid with reference to the life of an asset using either the equal instalment or annuity method (option 3); - Funding / Income profile method loans fund advances will be repaid by reference to an associated income stream (option 4). - 3.3 Council is recommended to approve the following policy for loans fund advances at the current time due to the uncertainty surrounding the ongoing loans fund review. - For loans fund advances made before 1 April 2016, the policy will be to maintain the practice of previous years and apply the Statutory Method (option 1), with all loans fund advances being repaid by the annuity method. - Recognising that the Council has forward capital expenditure plans, has already committed to that plan and the revenue implications of that plan, the policy for loans fund advances made from 1 April 2016 to 31 March 2021 the policy will be to mainly apply the Statutory Method (option 1), with all loans fund advances being repaid by the annuity method unless an alternative method is more appropriate.
-Advances will be considered on a case by case basis to determine the method to be used. - For loans fund advances made after 1 April 2021, the policy for the repayment of loans advances will be to apply the following options, selecting the most suitable method from the list below for each individual advance. - Asset life method loans fund advances will be repaid with reference to the life of an asset using either the equal instalment or annuity method (option 3).
-It is likely that the equal instalment method will be used; - Funding / Income profile method loans fund advances will be repaid by reference to an associated income stream (option 4). - 3.4 The annuity rate applied to the loans fund repayments is based on historic interest rates and is currently 9%. - 3.5 Table C in Appendix 6 details the loans fund repayment profile for 2018/19 onwards based on the balance outstanding at 31 March 2018 and capital expenditure plans 2018/19 to 2028/29 as per Table A. The profile does not assume any impact of the ongoing loans fund review.
+- 3.3 Council is recommended to approve the following policy for loans fund advances: - For loans fund advances made before 1 April 2016, the policy will be to apply the Statutory Method, with all loans fund advances being repaid by the annuity method, by the appropriate write off period following the agreed Council policy. - Recognising that the Council has forward capital expenditure plans, has already committed to that plan and the revenue implications of that plan, the policy for loans fund advances made from 1 April 2016 to 31 March 2021 the policy will be to mainly apply the Statutory Method, with all loans fund advances being repaid by the annuity method unless an alternative method is more appropriate.
+Advances will be considered on a case by case basis to determine the method to be used. - For loans fund advances made after 1 April 2021, the policy for the repayment of loans advances will be to apply the following options, selecting the most suitable method from the list below for each individual advance. - Asset life method loans fund advances will be repaid with reference to the life of an asset using either the equal instalment or annuity method.
+It is likely that the equal instalment method will be used; - Funding / Income profile method loans fund advances will be repaid by reference to an associated income stream. - 3.4 The annuity rate applied to the loans fund repayments is based on historic interest rates and is currently 9%. - 3.5 Table C in Appendix 6 details the loans fund repayment profile for 2019/20 onwards based on the balance outstanding at 1 April 2019 (adjusted for the agreed loans fund review amendments) and capital expenditure plans 2019/20 to 2028/29 as per Table A.